tutors-sdk/tutors-design/topic-04-tutor-icons/talk-1/talk-1.md

 icon:

-  type: openmoji:sparkles
+  type: openmoji:details

   color: pink

 ---

-# Shiney new icons
+# New Icons Research

-Using Icon Park Icons
+Pdf with new icon suggestion using Icon Park Icons